aeroblind/GCC.Movies/Apax-Routing-PropTypes.md

       }
     }
     ```

 1. In **Movies.jsx**, _./src/pages/movies_, add the following component lifecycle function:

     ```
     componentDidMount() {
       this.searchMoviesWithString(this.state.searchStr);
     }
     ```

     Learn more about component lifecycle functions [here](https://reactjs.org/docs/react-component.html)

 1. The browser should load images on load.

 1. Try using the search button?
 Does it work?
 Why not?
 A: It's using a form!
 We must prevent its default behavior.

 1. Uncomment `e.preventDefault();` and try again.

 1. Now, let's route to the movie details!

 ## Client-Side Routing with React Router v4

 1. Install React Router. `npm i --save react-router-dom`

 1. Uncomment code in **AppRoutes.jsx**, _./src/routes.

 1. In **App.jsx**, _./src_, remove the `<Main></Main>`, uncomment the follow code:

     ```
      <BrowserRouter>
        <AppRoutes/>
      </BrowserRouter>,
     ```

 1. In **Main.jsx**, _./src/layouts/main_, remove `<Movies></Movies>`, uncomment the follow code:

     ```
     {/* {children} */}
     ```

 1. Look at `{children}`.
 What is happening here?

 1. In **Movies.jsx**, _./src/pages/movies, uncomment the follow code in the handleButtonClick function:

     ```
     this.history.push(`/${id}`);
     ```

 1. This is much, much more to [React Router v4](https://reacttraining.com/react-router/web/guides/philosophy).

+## Prop Types

+1. How do we ensure/test expect props are being passed to a component.
+Simple, use the prop-types library!